 - ask for your explicit consent to process this data, or

 - process the data to enable us to promote and maintain equality of opportunity or treatment between different groups of people for reasons of substantial public interest.

 Only those staff within the University who deal with enquiries and events will have access to the data you provide when you request information from the University or book onto Open Days or request work experience opportunities at the University.
-These staff will be within the Marketing and Communications, Health and Safety and UoP Global Departments, the People and Organisational Development team, the University’s Admissions Centre and potentially within the academic area you wish to study /carry out work experience.
+These staff will be within the Marketing and Communications and UoP Global Departments, the People and Organisational Development team, the University’s Admissions Centre and potentially within the academic area in which you wish to study /carry out work experience.
 They will have access to your data only so that appropriate information is made available to you.

-The personal data provided in your application, including your personal statement and references, will be seen by staff within the University’s Admissions Centre and where a particular course requires further consideration, by subject or professional requirement specialists within academic departments of the University.
+The personal data provided in your application, including your personal statement and references, will be seen by staff within the University’s Admissions Centre and where a particular course requires further consideration, by subject or professional requirement specialists, within academic departments of the University.
 Staff within the University’s Student Finance Centre will also have access to basic applicant data.
 Your data will also be shared with any partner college or partner institution which provides the course you have applied for, on behalf of the University, once you have accepted a place on the course.